eliona-smart-building-assistant/ews-app/USER-GUIDE.md

 > The Exchange app provides synchronization of Eliona asset bookings with Microsoft Exchange servers.

+This app is an extension to [Booking app](https://doc.eliona.io/collection/eliona-english/eliona-apps/apps/booking).
 Create a room list in Exchange, have these rooms available as bookable assets in Eliona and allow users book the rooms directly from Eliona.

 ## Configuring Exchange Web Services (EWS)